HKJPN/MD-WORKS-PROVENANCE/README.md

 The result is a self-contained HTML Report that can be independently checked in a browser.

-> **MD//WORKS Provenance is not an AI detector, plagiarism detector, misconduct detector, or identity-proofing system.**
+> **MD//WORKS PROVENANCE is not an AI detector, plagiarism detector, misconduct detector, or identity-proofing system.**
 > It verifies the integrity of recorded evidence about the writing process.

 Writers work locally in the browser.
 A single Report can be shared with a supervisor, collaborator, editor, client, or other reviewer and checked with the **Report Verifier**.
 Institutions can review many Reports with the **Overview Verifier**.
 In either case, a Report does not need to be uploaded to a third-party verification service just to check its integrity.